Earn your degree in chemistry

 Build on an understanding of general principles to specialize in the different areas of chemistry.
 Perform research and present your findings.
 You have a world of opportunities waiting for you.

 And as a senior, present your research at the undergraduate research symposium sponsored by the Virginia Section of the American Chemical Society.
+Non-presenting students also have the opportunity to attend these conferences.

 Like many BC graduates, you might enter graduate schools such as: